-Let’s discuss Sheol in the Bible.
-The book of Psalms consists of 150 songs called psalms.
+Let’s discuss Sheol in the the book of Psalms.
+This book consists of 150 songs called psalms.
 Half of the psalms were written by Solomon’s father, King David, and some anonymous ones were likely written by him as well.
 Other psalmists include Moses, Solomon, Asaph, Ethan and Heman.
 Regardless of who wrote each psalm, one fact is certain: All the psalms are “God-breathed” (2 Timothy 3:16) since all the psalmists “spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
 For more proof of this, notice what Jesus said about David in a discussion with the Pharisees:

 [Jesus] said to them, “How is it then that David, speaking by the Spirit, calls him ‘Lord’?
 For he says,